 Many of us are more willing to talk sports, politics and even religion before we’ll talk about money.
 If you’ve reached out to work with a financial advisor, then you’ve already made a big step toward making progress on your money goals.

 But before meeting with an advisor for the first time to dive into all the nooks and crannies of your finances, it’s a good idea to get a sense of how he or she works and whether you’ll get the kind of insight you’re looking for.
-We asked Bill Taylor, vice president, financial planning and sales support for Northwestern Mutual, for questions to ask a financial advisor before you commit to a working relationship.
+We asked Bill Taylor, vice president, distribution performance for Northwestern Mutual, for questions to ask a financial advisor before you commit to a working relationship.

 If you want someone who can take a holistic approach to your finances, then you’ll want that reflected in the answer.
 You may want an advisor who can help you save for your kid’s college and your next home, all while helping you figure out how to pay off your debt and build a retirement nest egg.
 But you may not get that if, for example, the conversation focuses solely on investment options for your portfolio.
 So figure out if they can help create a personalized plan for you that includes all the various goals you’re trying to achieve, versus just advising on one part of a plan.

 2. How often do you plan to meet with me?

 There’s no right or wrong answer because it can vary depending on your situation, but you should be sure that it’s often enough to help you stay on track with your goals or be able to adjust when changes in your life occur.

 You may feel you need more frequent input from your financial advisor, such as once a quarter.
 Or if not much changes about your finances from month to month, then you may need just a mid-year and end-of-year check-in.
 Even if you don’t meet face to face with your advisor multiple times a year, make sure you would feel comfortable calling or emailing for advice if something came up.